Monkey Facts

 Monkey with young

-A group of monkeys is referred to as a troop, tribe, or mission.
-A troop consists of individual monkeys that live and travel together in search of food.
+A group of monkeys is called a troop, tribe, or mission.
+A troop consists of individual monkeys that live and travel together for food.
 They also work to take care of their young monkeys.

 A troop typically has social structures.
 The most common is the one-male group.
 In this structure, one male monkey leads a group of female monkeys and can mate with all of them.
 However, other males seeking to overthrow him can threaten him.